socnetv/app/docs/roadmaps/roadmap_ws6_testing_ci_regression.md

 - Baseline regeneration should be treated as exceptional.
 - Any "FAIL" in benchmarks must be investigated; if it is noise, prefer mitigation via more stable measurement rather than loosening thresholds by default.
 - WS6 work should remain incremental: small changes, deterministic evidence, and consistent scripts.
+- **New algorithm/measure work must independently verify at least one result before its first golden baseline is trusted** (see WS6.8) — a fixture whose expected value was hand-derived or computed by a standalone script outside SocNetV, not just "the app agrees with itself."
+A self-consistent golden baseline proves nothing about correctness on its own; three separate bugs (`powerIteration`, #283, #286) shipped silently for years hiding behind exactly that gap.